Helping Hundreds of Families Nationwide

-John Selinger Esq. is a former district representative to the New York State Bar Association and past Bar President.
-In addition to this, Mr. Selinger was also named to Law Dragons Top 500 list and National Trial Lawyers Top 100, as well as Super Lawyers twelve years in a row.
-This distinction is awarded to only 5% of personal injury lawyers in the state of New York.
+John Selinger, Esq. is a former district representative and past Bar President of the New York State Bar Association.
+Mr. Selinger has been named in the Law Dragons Top 500 list, National Trial Lawyers Top 100, and Super Lawyers 12 years in a row, a distinction awarded to only 5% of personal injury lawyers in the state of New York.

 Contact us today for a case review and to learn about how we can help you fight for the compensation that you and your child deserve.